 It’s not just the exceptional Southern hospitality and mouth-watering food that attract thousands of travelers to visit Alabama each year.
-It’s also the Gulf Coast beaches, beautiful landscapes, and rich music and literary heritage.
+It’s also Alabama’s beaches, beautiful landscapes, and rich music and literary heritage.

 And is there a better way to see a state than swinging through its places of interest from the comfort of your car or RV?